Pipes and Variables

 The operator for redirecting output to a file is >.

-Let’s try out this command and copy all the records (including all four lines of each record) in our FASTQ files that contain ‘NNNNNNNNNN’ to another file called bad_reads.txt.
+Let’s try out this command and copy all the records in our SraRunTable.txt file that contain ‘PAIRED’ to another file called paired_end_samples.txt.

 We can check the number of lines in our new file using a command called wc. wc stands for word count.
 This command counts the number of words, lines, and characters in a file.